Home

 Mimi Kirk, managing director, Al-Shabaka, Palestinian Policy Network

 Soon after the arrival of the Soviets in 1979, women in Afghanistan began to weave the violence they encountered in their daily lives into wool rugs and created patterns with grenades, AK-47s, and helicopters.
-These war rugs have since evolved to include depictions of September 11 and, more recently, U.S. drones.
+These “war rugs” have since evolved to include depictions of September 11 and, more recently, U.S. drones.
 Writer Mimi Kirk will explore the history, context, and meaning of these remarkable objects.

 Rug and Textile Appreciation Mornings bring together textile experts and enthusiasts for a thematic show and tell of personal pieces.
 Free; no reservations required.

-When: Saturday, February 9, 2019 at 10:30am Where: The George Washington University Museum and The Textile Museum 701 21st Street, NW Washington, District Of Columbia
+Where: The George Washington University Museum and The Textile Museum

-Opened 2019-02-09 Closed 2019-02-09
+Opened 2019-02-09 | Closed 2019-02-09

 War Rug shown at Exhibition